SesameSesame

 • Common runtimes pre-cached at /opt/mise/ (Node 20/22/24, Python 3.12/3.13/3.14, Go, Rust, Ruby, Bun)

-• Agent CLIs pre-installed (claude, codex, copilot, gemini, opencode)
+• Agent CLIs pre-installed (claude, codex, copilot, gemini, opencode, amp)

 • Per-sandbox mise config symlinks to system shims for instant availability